ghc-proposals/ghc-proposals/proposals/0000-typeerrormessages.rst

 •   Ex.
 Remove the occurs check statements.
 See additional example #6.

-**4.)
-Adjusting the grammar of some existing statements**

-•   Ex.
-"Expecting one fewer **arguements..." should be "Expecting one fewer arguement..."
-    See additional example #4.

 **Notes:**

-•   Relevant bindings will be printed as usual, including the "bound at... + PATH" statements.
+•   Relevant bindings will be printed as usual.

 •   The expression in question will still be printed as usual at the bottom of the error message.